 The Original ScrapBox Company DOES offer other products that might be more in your budget or appropriate for your space needs:

 - DreamCart – This is a mobile craft station.
-It’s a table with some shelving, extra leaves, and it’s basically just a nice crafting station.
+It’s a table with some shelving, and extra leaves, and it’s basically just a nice crafting station.
 It starts at $499.

 - Sew Station – this is the best sewing table I’ve seen!
 It has two table leafs, a recessed area for your sewing machine, and an electric lifter to help store away your machine.